COVID Q & A

 It has been suggested in the news that the virus originally escaped from a lab or was genetically engineered and intentionally released, but there is no evidence for this based on the genetic material of the COVID-19 virus.
 Genetic, serological and epidemiological data are all consistently pointing to a start of the outbreak in November/December 2019 in China.

-Because mutations happen at an average speed over time, accumulated changes in the genetic material of the virus can be used to track how the virus has spread.
-These changes are being tracked almost in real time using whole genome sequences from the viruses, which are being made publicly available so that scientists worldwide can monitor how the virus is evolving.
-These data can also help to understand how many independent introductions of the virus have occurred into an area and whether introductions continue to occur after certain interventions (like travel bans) have been implemented.
+As viruses replicate, mutations or mistakes in the copying of genetic material occur and these changes in the sequence gradually accumulate over time.
+Most mutations are either harmful for the virus, and consequently don’t get spread within the population, or they occur in parts of the genetic code that don’t have major impacts on the virus.
+Monitoring mutations in the genome of SARS-CoV-2 shows the virus is evolving at a rate of around 26 mutations per year – this compares with around 50 mutations per year for seasonal flu.
+Because mutations happen at a relatively steady speed over time, accumulated changes in the genetic material of the virus can be used to estimate the date at which the viral ancestor of the pandemic existed.
+Mutations can also help to track how the virus has spread; these changes are being tracked almost in real time using whole genome sequences from the viruses, which are being made publicly available so that scientists worldwide can monitor how the virus is evolving.
+These data can also help to understand when, where or how many introductions of the virus have occurred into an area, whether introductions continue to occur after certain interventions (like travel bans) have been implemented, or how long transmission has gone undetected in a particular area.

 Feature image is original artwork by PhD candidate Chiara Crestani, ©2020.